IntellectGrid/IntellectGrid.github.io/EfficientNext/README.md

-# NSFW Image Classification with EfficientNext: An Efficient Architecture Search and Training Pipeline
+# EfficientNext: CNN model for NSFW Image Classification

 ## Abstract
 We present an efficient and robust pipeline for multi-class NSFW image classification.
 The method combines a modernized EfficientNet-inspired backbone with configurable attention mechanisms, flexible normalization, and a compact multi-layer classifier.
 A two-stage procedure is employed: (1) a constrained architecture and hyperparameter search on a balanced subset of approximately fifty thousand images to identify high-potential configurations; and (2) full-scale training of the selected model for final performance.
 The system emphasizes macro-averaged metrics to cope with class imbalance and provides a practical balance between accuracy and computational efficiency.